mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 ###### Eberhardt Subsector

 NONCHALANCE

-Nonchalance was chosen as the first ECR colony for its abundance of resources on-planet and in- system.
+Nonchalance was chosen as the first ECR colony for its abundance of resources on-planet and in-system.
 It is less welcoming than other worlds on the main and was always intended to be a possession of Eberhardt Prime.
 After a period of heavy initial investment the ECR largely ignored the mainworld,